pydata/patsy/doc/quickstart.rst

    dmatrix("I(x1 + x2)", {"x1": np.array([1, 2, 3]), "x2": np.array([4, 5, 6])})
    dmatrix("I(x1 + x2)", {"x1": [1, 2, 3], "x2": [4, 5, 6]})

-Charlton becomes particularly useful when you have categorical data.
+Patsy becomes particularly useful when you have categorical data.
 If you use a predictor that has a categorical type (e.g. strings or bools), it will be automatically coded.
-Charlton automatically chooses an appropriate way to code categorical data to avoid producing a redundant, overdetermined model.
+Patsy automatically chooses an appropriate way to code categorical data to avoid producing a redundant, overdetermined model.